pasturl/Hack4NF-2022/README.md

 ### NLP
-The BERTopic model create clusters of most important genes using the OMIM info.
+The BERTopic model createS clusters of the most important genes using the OMIM info.
 The most relevant words for each cluster are presented and the relations between the clusters.

 #### Relation between topics of most relevant genes for Glioma